department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Research April-May 2021/End user discovery research/research findings.md

 ### Trust
 1. Clarify how the Veteran will be notified with application status updates
     1. Explore e-mail validation link
     2. Explore e-mail confirmation on submission
     3. Explore preferred contact option

 2. Provide security and privacy information within the Military Service and Household Information sections

 ### Accessibility
-1. Explore 1 question per page (also reduced burden)
+1. Explore 1 question per page (also reduces burden)
 2. Make sure that all button and link treatment and behavior is correct
 3. Make sure headings are correctly labeled
 4. Rewrite confusing questions in plain language